Chart Color Schemes

 Residential development activity is lower than average in Concord West according to AreaSearch's national comparison of local real estate markets

-The average construction cost value of new properties is $572,000, indicating a focus on the premium market.
-In FY-26, $489,000 in commercial approvals have been registered, implying minimal commercial development activity compared to residential.
-Concord West has slightly more development than Greater Sydney's average per person over the past five years, supporting existing property values and buyer choice.
+The average construction value of new properties is approximately $572,000, indicating a focus on premium developments.
+In FY-26, there have been $489,000 in commercial approvals registered, suggesting minimal commercial development activity compared to residential.
+Relative to Greater Sydney, Concord West has slightly more development per person over the past five years, maintaining good buyer choice while supporting existing property values.
 However, building activity has slowed recently.
-The majority of new developments are townhouses or apartments (89.0%), marking a significant shift from the current housing pattern of 79.0% houses, likely due to diminishing developable land availability and evolving lifestyle preferences.
+The majority of new developments are townhouses or apartments (89%), with only 11% being detached dwellings.

-With approximately 397 people per approval, Concord West indicates a mature market.
-According to AreaSearch's latest quarterly estimate, Concord West is projected to add 1,709 residents by 2041, suggesting that current housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth that exceeds current forecasts.
+This shift towards denser development caters to downsizers, investors, and entry-level buyers, marking a significant change from the current housing pattern, which is predominantly houses (79%).
+Concord West has an estimated population density of around 411 people per approval.
+According to AreaSearch's latest quarterly estimate, Concord West is projected to add approximately 1,562 residents by 2041, suggesting that current construction levels should adequately meet demand and create favourable conditions for buyers while potentially enabling growth beyond current forecasts.

 Frequently Asked Questions - Development